 5. this time is mine

 I live here now.
 LA has never been a city I’ve loved.
 I think I came here for the first time when I was young to go to Disneyland.
 I’ve been back since then to see people I know, cousins, friends, whatever, and the city has just always felt ugly and unappealing to me.
 It hasn’t inspired an immediate sense of fuck, I have to find a way to live here like New York did the first time I went there.
 It’s just felt like oh.
 This is what all the movies go on about?
+That’s it?

-But I live here now, and I’m certain I’m being unfair to this city.
+But I live here now, and I’m certain I’m being unfair to this city and its people.
 There is a history and a life and a feeling I have yet to discover.
 I hope I do so well.
 I want to find my favorite neighborhood, my favorite tree I’ll walk past every day, my favorite bathroom on campus.
 I’ll go see bands that never stop near the city I’m from.
 I’ll find out why people love this place and maybe (hopefully) I will too.
 I’m going to live here and sleep here and laugh here and cry here and love here.

 I want to make this city and this school feel like home.